 The reason I like Kirkland’s is because it's MUCH cheaper than other brands, and it has the lowest amount of net carbs per serving.
 Every 28 grams of that almond flour has just 2 net carbs!

-Please, DO NOT substitute more coconut flour for the almond flour, or more almond flour for the coconut flour.
+With that said, please, DO NOT substitute more coconut flour for the almond flour/sunflower seed flour/walnut flour, or more almond flour for the coconut flour.

 Almond flour and coconut flour have different absorption properties, and you should NEVER substitute one for the other in ANY recipe, especially today's keto pizza recipe.